/v2/websocket-key

 , "day"

-).
-Matches parameters in the /latest
+for Tick Data).
+Matches parameters in the /series

 REST endpoint.bar_interval